 Recommended Reading: SEO Interview Questions and Answers

 So these are the four types of keyword search intent which you should consider while choosing your primary keywords in the keyword research process.

 Because as you saw not all keywords have the same intent.

 And you should always optimize the landing page according to the intent of the keyword which is bringing the traffic.

 For e.g. on the informational queries, you should not show your store the searchers.
 And on the transactional queries, you should not show your long articles to the searchers.

 Author: Roshan Jha

 Roshan Jha is a Passionate Blogger and a Digital Marketing Enthusiast from Ahmedabad, Gujarat, India.
-He is the founder and CEO of BloggingScoops blog.
+He is the founder of BloggingScoops blog.
 Where he mostly talks about blogging and digital marketing.
 He has an expertise in Content Writing, SEO, and Social Media Marketing.
 Know more About Roshan.
 Follow him on Twitter, Instagram, Facebook.